 The Buena Vista Lagoon Restoration Project seeks to preserve, protect and enhance the Buena Vista Lagoon Ecological Reserve.
 The Buena Vista Lagoon mitigation program would provide an opportunity to modify rail and highway bridge designs over the Buena Vista Lagoon, which could ultimately have a beneficial effect on water quality and marine resources by offsetting wetland fill impacts with the establishment of new wetland areas and providing for improved flushing and stream flow where feasible.
-Restoring hydrodynamic conditions in Buena Vista Lagoon would significantly improve water quality and the ecological value of the lagoon, riparian system, and adjacent upland areas to better support environmentally sensitive habitat areas (ESHAs), special-status species, and wildlife.
+Restoring hydrodynamic conditions in Buena Vista Lagoon, riparian system, and adjacent upland areas to better support environmentally sensitive habitat areas (ESHAs), special-status species, and wildlife.